MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

 | B        | sushi   | 2         |
 | C        | ramen   | 3         |

+   - Customers A and C purchased ramen the most.
+   - Customer B purchased ramen, curry, and sushi an equal amount of times.
+<br/><br/>
-6. Which item was purchased first by the customer after they became a member?
+<h3>6. <ins>Which item was purchased first by the customer after they became a member?</ins></h3>

    ```sql
    with mem_items as(
       select